evantwout/web/source/features.rst

 - Evaluation of potentials in space (away from the discretized surface).

-- Export of solutions in VTK format.
+- Built-in H-Matrix assembly of boundary operators and potentials

 - Parallel operation on shared-memory CPU architectures.

-- C++ and Python interfaces.
+- Pythonic library interface

 - FEM/BEM Coupling with `FEniCS <http://www.fenicsproject.org>`_.